AlexELEC/docs.dev/content.en/docs/tvlink/docs/pvr-tvlink-client.md

 These functions allow you to rewind (and then fast-forward) live broadcasts if your IPTV provider offers the "IPTV archives" service.

 + «TimeShift» is rewinding directly while you are watching a TV channel.
 For example, you started a channel where a movie has already been playing for 30 minutes.
-You press the "left" button to the desired moment and watch the movie from the beginning.
+You press the "down" button to the desired moment and watch the movie from the beginning.

 + «Catchup» is when you launch a TV program (that has already aired) from the "EPG".

-In practice, «TimeShift» and «Catchup» also differ in the mode in which the "Kodi" player will operate.

-+ «TimeShift» — the player operates in TV mode.
-This means that the player does not change its TV functionality (you started a channel and rewound).
-For example, you can call up the channel list with the "left" button and the EPG with the "right" button.
-The "up/down" buttons will function as rewind/fast-forward.

-+ «Catchup» — the player operates in VOD (Video On Demand) mode.
-This means that the player behaves as if you launched a regular video (you press the "Play programme" button in the EPG).
-The "left/right/up/down" buttons work as rewind/fast-forward.
-They differ only in the rewinding interval.

 {{% hint info %}}
-«TimeShift» only works when the "FFmpegDirect for Timeshift" option is enabled.
-For IPTV archives (Catchup) to work, the "FFmpegDirect for Catchup" option is not mandatory.
+«TimeShift» only works when the "Use Inputstream FFmpeg Direct" option is enabled.
+For IPTV archives (Catchup) to work, the "Use Inputstream FFmpeg Direct" option is not mandatory.
 {{% /hint %}}